daniel-glynn1/daniel-glynn1/README.md

 Hi, I’m Daniel Glynn.
-I'm a student at Colorado School of Mines pursuing a degree in Computer science with a focus area in Data Science.
+I'm a computer scientist and software engineer who graduated from Colorado School of Mines with a bachelors and masters in Computer Science with a focus area in Data Science.

 Reach me at daniel.dg.glynn@gmail.com